vibesoldotxyz/Micro-Buy-Bot-for-Pump.Fun/README.md

 # Micro-Buy-Bot-for-Pump.Fun
-A micro buy bot for pumping your pump.fun tokens.
-Using this bot your tokens will always be on the front page.
+A micro buy, bump bot for pumping your pump.fun tokens, the bot is free to use, however I would really appreciate if you could donate to my wallet at the bottom of the page, thank you!
+By using this bot your tokens will always be on the front page.
 # Description
 This bot automatically buys and sells on Pump.fun and Raydium.